pact-foundation/docs.pact.io/website/docs/getting_started/terminology.md

 The current version of the specification is [3.0](https://github.com/pact-foundation/pact-specification/tree/version-3) for the JVM implementation, and [2.0](https://github.com/pact-foundation/pact-specification/tree/version-2) for all others.

-## The Pact Broker
+## Pact Broker

 The [Pact Broker](/pact_broker) is a permanently running, externally hosted service with an API and UI that allows contract testing to be integrated into a CI/CD pipeline.
+Like the Pact clients, the Pact Broker is an open source project.

 ## Pactflow